danielwestendorf/Houdini/README.md

 ![Alt Houdini](https://github.com/danielwestendorf/Houdini/raw/master/64.png)

 Features:
-- Add as many hosts as you want
+* Add as many hosts as you want
-- Specify the username and domain
+* Specify the username and domain
-- Full screen or custom dimensions
+* Full screen or custom dimensions
-- Launch with any of the command line switches
+* Launch with any of the command line switches

 ## Setup
 Houdini requires that rdesktop is already installed.
 I suggest using homebrew for this.
 Find out about homebrew here: <a href="http://mxcl.github.com/homebrew/">Homebrew</a>

-  brew install rdesktop
+<code>brew install rdesktop</code>

 This installs the rdesktop executable to /usr/local/bin/rdesktop.